cloudmesh/classes/docs/source/hw3.rst

    * pip
    * ansible

-.. warning:: Do not terminate your instance, even though you completed and
+.. warning:: Do not terminate your instance, even if you completed and
         submitted hw3.

 Test Program